Twitter API for Market Research

 Search is usually the starting point, but many workflows get much stronger when teams can also inspect accounts and timelines behind the signal.

-Can market-research workflows feed AI tools?
+Can market-research workflows support your own AI tools workflow?

 Yes.
 Search results, source context, and timeline history can all feed brief generation, clustering, ranking, and recurring research summaries.